kryjak/JK_PhD_thesis/Readme.md

 Also provided is a `preamble.tex` which contains some possibly useful packages, tool and commands.

+Chapters are included using the [subfiles] package.
+This is a nice package that allows you to compile either the entire thesis *or* just a single chapter without doing anything extra, just by compiling the appropriate file.
+An example chapter is provided in `intro.tex`.

 Bibliography support is provided by bibtex.
 Change the `bibliography.bib` filename in the main file to match your bibliography file.
 Uses the JHEP style by default.